St Doulagh's Church: St Doulagh

 There is a curved ditch to the north of the site.
-This is thought to date from the 6th of 7th century (Rachel Moss, 2002) and indicate a Christian settlement and graveyard.
+This is thought to date from the 6th or 7th century (Rachel Moss, 2002) and indicates a Christian settlement and graveyard.
 St Doulough could have occupied the site at that time.
 Excavation work on the ditch by Grassroots Archaeology in 2015 at least does not disprove this theory, and suggests that a circular ditch once enclosed the entire site.
 The investigation by Grassroots Archaeology centred on a spot to the west of the church, by the road entrance where there was a ditch in medieval times.
 The fact that the road curves away from the church at this point suggests such a feature.

 The feast day of St Doulagh is November 17.

+The Chapel of Saint Samson, Balgriffin

+There was an ancient chapel at Balgriffin, that was dedicated to the Welsh saint, Saint Samson (Samson of Dol).
+St. Samson is sometime incorrectly credited with founding a monastery at St. Doulagh's.
+The chapel was united with St. Doulagh's in 1543, by the 17th century the abandoned chapel was in ruins.
+Evidence of the church form the 10th century, was uncovered during recent excavations some 400meters from the village, in place called churchfields.
+Recent housing developments have been named after St. Samson in Balgriffin.

 The buildings

 The church

 The main historic building is 48 feet by 18 feet, with a double roof of rough stone set with cement.
 The space between the inner and outer, wedge-style, roof is usable.
 Partway along the roof is a small stone tower.
 There is a small door on the south face, with a rough arch, and traces of smoother arches on either side.
 Inside are a smaller room, with the reputed tomb of St Doulagh, and a larger room, the former main place of worship, with a stairway to the upper floor and tower.

 Along the stairway is the Prior's chamber, then an area where the clergy may have eaten and slept.

 A modern church structure was added in 1864, and consecrated in 1865.